 Some companies acquiring or selling a business bring me in very early on, others later in the deal.
 This is a function of budget, preference and how many other professional and experienced advisors you already have engaged or on staff in-house.

-I occasionally run into business owners who think what transactions lawyers do is of little value.
+We occasionally run into business owners who think what transactions lawyers do is of little value.
 Really, there are some people out there who don’t see any value in hiring a transactional or corporate lawyer.
 They write their own contracts, use LegalZoom and take other DIY approaches.
-If budget is the issue (the person or company has no money or you determine the size of the deal doesn’t justify paying legal expenses), again, I understand – budget factors into every purchasing decision.
-If budget isn’t an issue, though, I can only think these people had very bad experiences with lawyers in the past.
-I am not going to tell you I am perfect or “the best” lawyer in the world (I don’t know how you’d objectively make this determination anyway).
-I will tell you that I will shoot very straight with you about what I do, what I’m good at, why you’d use me and why you wouldn’t.
-I have a lot of experience in M&A, including on the deal team of a public company buying other companies – sourcing, valuing and negotiating deals.
+If budget is the issue (the person or company has no money or you determine the size of the deal doesn’t justify paying legal expenses), again, we understand – budget factors into every purchasing decision.
+If budget isn’t an issue, though, we can only think these people had very bad experiences with lawyers in the past.
+We are not going to tell you we are perfect or “the best” lawyer in the world (I don’t know how you’d objectively make this determination anyway).
+We will tell you that we will shoot very straight with you about what we do, what we’re good at, why you’d use us and why you wouldn’t.
+We have a lot of experience in M&A, including on the deal team of a public company buying other companies – sourcing, valuing and negotiating deals.

 If you are buying or selling a business in Austin, Houston, Dallas or anywhere else in Texas and you have any budget for protecting yourself, let’s talk and let’s get your deal done!
-I have handled sales of online companies, software companies, energy companies, finance companies, professional and service firms, including engineering firms, and companies in plenty of other industries.
+Cenkus Law has handled sales of online companies, software companies, energy companies, finance companies, professional and service firms, including engineering firms, and companies in plenty of other industries.
 You can reach me at 512.888.9860.